 How Condensing Furnaces Work

 A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This reduces the extent of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
-It also requires less natural gas to generate the same volume of heat when compared to other types of furnaces.
+This reduces the extent of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
+It also demands less natural gas to generate the same rate of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace is dependent on the brand, model and other factors.
-Generally speaking, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may struggle with performance and ultimately fail earlier than anticipated.
+Usually, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the equipment may have a significantly shorter life span.

-Usually, condensing furnaces are more pricey than non-condensing furnaces.
-This is on account of their increased efficiency and the additional parts needed to capture any wasted heat from its exhaust gases.
-The extra energy savings can often offset the price of purchase, however, so ultimately, it may be worthwhile investing in a condensing furnace.
+Generally, condensing furnaces are more expensive than non-condensing furnaces.
+This is partially for their increased efficiency and the extra features needed to capture any wasted heat from its exhaust gases.
+However, the bonus energy savings can frequently recoup the price of purchase.
+So in the long run, it may be more cost efficient to consider investing in a condensing furnace.

 Guide to Variable-Speed Furnaces

-A variable-speed furnace can change its fan speed based on the heating needs of your [[location]] home.
-It operates at a slower speed until it detects a temperature decrease and then ramps up to produce more heat.
-This type of system is significantly more efficient than standard furnaces, as it only consumes the amount of energy necessary to heat your home, saving you money in the long run.
+A variable-speed furnace can fine-tune its fan speed to minimize the energy necessary to satisfy the heating preferences of your home.
+It starts at a slower speed until it notices a drop in temperature and then speeds up to generate more heat.
+This [precise fan is significantly more efficient than standard, single-speed furnaces, as it only utilizes the minimum amount of energy required to heat your home, resulting in more savings on your utility bill.

-A variable-speed furnace doesn’t stay on all the time.
-Instead, it runs at different speeds based on the temperature in your [[location]] home and the amount of energy it takes to sustain that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Instead, it runs at different speeds based on the temperature in your Greater Richmond home as well as the amount of energy it needs to sustain that temperature.

-When too much energy is necessary to maintain your desired temperature level, the furnace will switch to a higher speed to handle the demand.
-Doing this will ensure more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is needed to maintain your set temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Doing this will ensure more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces